jeremyyew/ync-capstone/submissions/capstone-report-final/capstone-report-final.md

 ### Overall complexity

 Therefore, the overall complexity for constructing and evaluating the syntax tree is `O(N)` time and `O(N)` space.

-## Performance

-Results of performance tests can be found in the Appendix on the repository.
+We also run performance tests on real input as well as large input, the results of which can be found in the Appendix on the repository.

 ## Limitations of the `grammar` module